Showing posts with label personal growth. Show all posts

 10 small signs that you're quitely becoming the best version of yourself.

 Becoming your best self isn’t always loud.
-It doesn’t come with fireworks, applause, or a dramatic movie montage.
+It doesn’t come with fireworks or applause.

 I remember when I first started university, I thought leveling up meant dressing better, posting more, or being louder in rooms.